wp-plugins/woocommerce-checkout-manager/readme.txt

 = Re-order fields =
 You can now re-order the fields on the checkout page from the options panel.

-= Custom fields data are added to the receipt =
-The new fields that you created, the data that the customer entered are printed on the email receipt under "Additional information."
+= Custom fields data are added to the order summary & receipt = The new fields that you created, the data that the customer entered are printed on the order summary & email receipt under "Additional information."

 == Installation ==